 Most Cubans are grateful if you give them something they otherwise cannot get.
 But beware, most Cubans you will meet as a novice tourist made a job out of being grateful!
-As said before, beggars work in the tourist industry and thus are rich… you will have a very hard time to find a beggar outside of the tourist areas!
+As said before, beggars work in the tourism sector and thus are rich… You will have a very hard time to find a beggar outside of the tourist areas!

-The lovely old lady with her big cigar that let’s you take her picture for a CUC has, even to our western standards, a very good income.
+The lovely old lady with her big cigar that let’s you take her picture for a CUC has, even to our western standards, an excellent income.

 9 All Cubans are friendly